Collection Online

 About this work

-Iluwanti Ken is well known for her large-scale ink drawings, which feature graphic depictions of mother eagles hunting.
-These highly detailed drawings are created using punu sticks and express her tjukurpa (Aṉangu cultural heritage, encompassing past, present and future).
-Iluwanti Ken states that birds like the walawuru (eagles) and patupiri (swallows) have lessons for Aṉangu women about how to care for one’s children.
-These birds build strong wiltjas (shelters) for their family, they hunt for food and protect their young from dangers.
+Senior Pitjantjatjara artist Iluwanti Ken works across painting, weaving and sculpture.
+Ken is well known for her large-scale ink drawings which feature graphic depictions of mother eagles hunting.
+These highly detailed drawings are created using punu sticks and express her Tjukurpa (Aṉangu cultural heritage encompassing past, present and future).
+Ken states that birds like walawuru (eagles) and patupiri (swallows) have lessons for Aṉangu women about how to care for one’s children.
+She says, ‘I paint the stories of my father’s country – Walawuru Tjukurpa – the story of the eagles.’
+These birds build strong wiltjas (shelters) for their family, hunt for food and protect their young from danger.